News and Events

 Prayer (zoom) on Wednesdays at 17:00

 Anyone is welcome to join us each Wednesday at 17:00, for our zoom prayer meeting.
 We invite all to join us for this time together in weekly prayer for our community.
-If you wish to join in, please email Peter Robinson for the zoom link (This email address is being protected from spambots.
+If you wish to join in, please email Mike Duncan for the zoom link (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

 About our church community